Boundary topological entanglement entropy in two and three dimensions: Boundary entropy of topological loop-gasses

 \subsection{Walker-Wang models}

-In 3D, just like in 2D, strings can terminate at the boundary.
+In (3+1)-dimensions, just like in (2+1)-dimensions, strings can terminate at the boundary.
 In addition, loops can interlock as discussed in \cref{ss:WWbulkpf}.
 In the vicinity of the boundary, these two effects can occur simultaneously as depicted in \cref{fig:bound_torus_A}.

 For simply connected regions in contact with a boundary, we can apply \cref{lem:bndLW}, replacing $b_1/2$ with the number of lines where the region contacts the physical boundary.
 By applying the results so far, it is straightforward to check that the two diagnostics \cref{eqn:WWptdef} and \cref{eqn:WWloopdef} are related by